TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.10 - UI stage I

 ### Last changes:
+v0.10.9 - 01.03.2023

+* Added more technical data to window with infos about unit.

 v0.10.8 - 28.02.2023

 * More changes and fixes to the windows handling methods;